MEDICAL AND ACCOMMODATION PRE-ASSIGNment HOUSING

 Application Acceptance or Denial

-If a student's request is approved they will be offered up to three housing options based on the medical needs and/or accommodations noted in the application.
-Upon the student's notification of acceptance and housing options, the student will have until Friday, April 1st at noon to notify the Office of Residential Life of which housing option they prefer.
+If a student's request is approved they will be offered up to three housing options based on the medical needs and/or accommodations noted in the application and agreed upon by the committee.
+Upon the student's notification of acceptance and housing options, the student will have until Monday, March 27th at noon to notify the Office of Residential Life which housing option they prefer.
 Once an option is chosen, it can no longer be changed and the student waives their right to participate in any other lottery process.

 If a student fails to choose a housing option by the deadline, that student will be required to participate in the Specialty, Blocking, and/or General Lottery and will forgo any and all medical pre-assign options.